France: Muslim women in Grenoble defy burkini ban | The China Post

 With the summer weather heating up, the debate surrounding the banning of the burkini in France has reemerged.
-Muslim women defied a local ban over the weekend and wore the Islamic full-body swimsuit, in doing so breaking the rules of a swimming pool in the southeastern city of Grenoble.
+Muslim women defied a local ban over the weekend and wore the Islamic full-body swimsuit, breaking the rules of a swimming pool in the southeastern city of Grenoble by doing so.

 Women who wore the swimsuit, which covers the entire body except for the face, hands and feet, were issued a fine of €35 ($40).